kgweisman/sense_spirit/README.md

 Authors: Tanya M. Luhrmann, Kara Weisman, Felicity Aulino, Joshua D. Brahinsky, John C. Dulin, Vivian A. Dzokoto, Cristine H. Legare, Michael Lifshitz, Emily Ng, Nicole Ross-Zehnder, Rachel E. Smith.

 Why do some people experience extraordinary spiritual events while others do not?
-In four studies, we investigated two factors that might facilitate the anomalous, often sensory events that people attribute to gods, spirits, or supernatural forces: cultural models that represent the mind as “porous,” permeable to the world (_porosity_; see Taylor, 2007) and a person’s tendency to become “absorbed” in experiences (_absorption_; see Tellegen & Atkinson, 1974).
+In four studies, we investigated two factors that might facilitate the anomalous, often sensory events that people attribute to gods, spirits, or supernatural forces, which we term “spiritual presence events”: (1) cultural models or folk theories that represent the mind as “porous,” permeable to the world (_porosity_; see Taylor, 2007); and (2) an individual’s personal orientation toward their inner life that makes it easy for them to become “absorbed” in experiences (_absorption_; see Tellegen & Atkinson, 1974).

 This repo includes analyses of the quantitative data from these four studies, which took place in five international field sites as part of the [Mind and Spirit Project](https://themindandspiritproject.stanford.edu/#Home).